-Lead is the primary risk driver for the preparation of this interim environmental management.
 Lead is a cumulative toxicant that affects multiple body systems and is particularly harmful to young children and developing foetuses.
 Its widespread use has resulted in extensive environmental contamination, human exposure and health problems.
 The main route of human exposure is via inhalation and ingestion of lead particulates (dust), and therefore management measures are focussed towards minimising dust generation and exposure on-site.
 Children and pregnant women are particularly susceptible to lead related health effects, and care should be taken to prevent the disbursement of lead dust and prevent any migration off-site within the surrounding environment.